 - The Employer Reporting module is used to report monthly wage and contribution data for active, full-time employees.

 - The Retiree Reporting module is used to report hours worked and compensation paid to NHRS retirees who are on the payroll.
-This reporting is also done monthly.
+This reporting is done annually.

 - Employers and third-party administrators (TPAs) use the Insurance Reporting module to update insurance premiums and to submit insurance authorizations for their retirees.